Florida black bear: Mortality

-Vehicle-bear collisions are a threat to regional populations and the top known cause of death for Florida black bears.
+Vehicle-bear collisions are a threat to regional populations and the top known cause of death for bears.
 Since 2012, when accelerating habitat modifications began in key locations, over 230 bears have been killed each year on roadways statewide.
 The Florida Department of Transportation partnered with the FWC to examine the effects of roads on bear populations across the state.
 As a result, over 90 bear crossing signs and numerous wildlife underpasses are found statewide.
-Despite these efforts, road mortality has not decreased.
+Despite these efforts, road mortality has increased steadily each year.

 Between 2014 and 2018, FWC killed 279 bears due to lack of enforcement of BearWise protocols such as feeding bears, whether intentionally or unintentionally.

-Predation

-In Florida, Florida black bears may be eaten by some growth stage of invasive snakes like Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.
+In Florida, bears may be eaten by some growth stage of invasive snakes like Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.